 Elior continues to monitor and set targets on animal welfare, in October 2016 Elior Group launched the Positive Foodprint Plan which includes set objectives to be achieved.

-We are committed to sourcing 100% cage free eggs by 2025.
+We are aiming to source 100% cage free eggs by 2025.
 All our shell eggs are Red Lion British Eggs, which come from hens that are kept in these higher welfare conditions.
 In the event of British eggs not being available or not meeting the required specification, we will source from alternative EU suppliers who conform to the EU 2012 Directive, which prohibits the use of battery cages for laying hens.
 We propose to report on our progress on this objective each year.
-Our purchasing of free range eggs has increased from 36% in 2017 to 37% for whole/shell eggs in 2018, and for liquid eggs this has incresed from 30% in 2017 to 35% in 2018 in the UK.
+Our purchasing of free range eggs increased from 36% in 2017 to 37% for whole/shell eggs in 2018 and for liquid eggs this incresed from 30% in 2017 to 35% in 2018 in the UK.
+We can now report that for 2019 our combined purchasing of free-range shell and liquid egg has increased to 48% across the business.

 We are also committed to sourcing 100% sustainably sourced fish by 2025.
 In the UK we support the position stated by the Marine Conservation Society which places importance on maintaining a secure future for our living seas and to save our threatened marine wildlife before it becomes extinct.
 Elior UK requires that all our suppliers comply with the Marine Conservation Society Fish to Eat Guide, ensuring that species that are rated 4 (at risk) or 5 (endangered) are removed from our supply chain.
 Furthermore, specifically for farmed fish, it is a requirement that all seafood suppliers supply Aquaculture Stewardship Council (ASC), Good Agricultural Practice (GAP) or Best Aquaculture Practices (BAP) accredited fish.
 Our current reports show that we are sourcing 100% sustainably sourced fresh fish (2018/19) and this will continue to be monitored within our supply chain and reported on each year.